connectivecpp/chops-net-ip/test/README.md

 ### Shared Test

-The `shared_test` directory contains common test code used in unit tests and other testing applications.
+The `shared_test` directory contains common test code used in the unit tests as well as the other testing applications.

 ## Distributed Test Applications